Tina Millette told her boss, Council Member Gavin Kane, that a constituent was making life difficult in the public area of their district office.

 Tina’s avoidance made Gavin suspicious, but the more time they talked, the more this confused guy would take up.

-Seconds later, with Tina at his back, the elderly but all too fit constituent marched into Gavin’s office.
+Moments later, with Tina at his back, the elderly but all too fit constituent marched into Gavin’s office.

 “Congressman Kane, I presume?” the anachronous old geezer said, though not offering a hand.